Kaworu Nagisa: Voice

+Akira Ishida once again portrayed the calm and intelligent young man with Kaworu, a type of character he had frequently played before Evangelion.
+The home video version also brought the cast back to rerecord their scenes.
+In the conversation between Kaworu and Rei, for example, the revised version adopts a generally slower pace, while Ishida's performance gives Kaworu a slightly more theatrical delivery than the restrained television broadcast.
+Because some time had passed between the television broadcast and the extended version, Ishida found it difficult to reproduce the same vocal tone.
+The staff themselves pointed out the difference, leaving him anxious about how fans might react.
+Uncertain about Kaworu's role in the story, he approached the first recording with considerable nervousness for the broadcast version, choosing to perform the character naturally while conveying an air of mystery.
+By the time he rerecorded the role for the extended version, however, he felt much more at ease, later remarking that his performance in the original television broadcast had largely come about by chance.
+Ishida also recalled that he didn't consciously approach the public bath scene between Kaworu and Shinji as a yaoi sequence.
+Ishida nevertheless reprised the role shortly after the television broadcast for an audio drama named After the End and included on the album Neon Genesis Evangelion Addition (1996).
+On that occasion, he deliberately adopted what he described as a more yaoi-like vocal delivery, but the performance met with a negative response from fans, leading him to conclude that he had taken the wrong approach.

 Jerry Jewell (left) and Clifford Chapin (right) voiced Kaworu for the Rebuild of Evangelion saga and the Netflix series' dub, respectively.

-Akira Ishida voices Kaworu Nagisa in his appearance in the original series, as well as the later films, spin-offs, video games, and the Rebuild of Evangelion saga.
 In 1997, when The End of Evangelion was released, Ishida said he found the role "very difficult", and felt "a lot of pressure" during the dubbing of the film version.
 His emotional tension grew exponentially when he learned that there would be two feature movies, but he was satisfied with his performance.
 During the recording of Evangelion: 1.0 You Are (Not) Alone (2007), the first chapter of the Rebuild of Evangelion cinematic tetralogy, Anno explained in detail the role played by Kaworu in the new theatrical version and his relationship with Shinji.
 During the dubbing sessions for Evangelion: 3.0 You Can (Not) Redo (2012) he felt tense, but with the director's support, he overcame his performance anxiety and reprised the role.
-For the final installment, Evangelion: 3.0+1.0 Thrice Upon a Time, Ishida noted he had trouble saying the character's "complex" lines.
+For the final installment, Evangelion: 3.0+1.0 Thrice Upon a Time, Ishida similarly noted he had trouble saying the character's "complex" lines.

 In English, he is voiced by Kyle Sturdivant in the original series; Greg Ayres in the director's cut version, Aaron Krohn in the 1997 film duology, Clifford Chapin in the Netflix' dub, Jerry Jewell in the first dub of Rebuild of Evangelion and Daman Mills in the Amazon Prime Video's dub.